Applied Linguistics Faculty

 Gary J. Ockey, (M.A., University of Utah, Ph.D., University of California, Los Angeles), Professor, investigates second language assessments, with a focus on the use of technology and quantitative methods to better measure oral communication.
 His books include Assessing L2 Listening: Moving Towards Authenticity (co-authored), John Benjamins (2018), and Another Generation of Fundamental Considerations in Language Assessment: A Festshrift in honor of Lyle F. Bachman (Co-editor), Springer, 2020.
 He has published in various journals, including Applied Linguistics, Language Learning, Language Assessment Quarterly, Language Testing, Modern Language Journal, and TESOL Quarterly.
 He was the Co-founder of the Language Assessment Research Conference (LARC), has served as the Editor of the TOEFL Research Report Series, and is currently an editor of Language Assessment Quarterly.

-Jim Ranalli, (M.A., University of Birmingham; Ph.D., Iowa State University), Assistant Professor, researches connections between L2 academic writing, self-regulated learning, and technology.
+Jim Ranalli, (M.A., University of Birmingham; Ph.D., Iowa State University), Assistant Professor, investigates connections between L2 academic writing, self-regulated learning, and technology.
 His research has been funded by the National Science Foundation and has been published in Assessing Writing, CALICO Journal, Computer-Assisted Language Learning, Educational Psychology, Journal of Second Language Writing, Language Learning & Technology, and other publications.
 He is an associate editor of Language Learning & Technology and, together with Volker Hegelheimer, he is editing a special issue of Language Learning & Technology on Automated Writing Evaluation, which will appear in June 2022.
 He teaches graduate and undergraduate courses in teaching methodology, computer-assisted language learning, and linguistics, and serves as co-coordinator of ISU’s English Placement Test.